Doyin-diva/Coca-Cola_USA_Retail_Dashboard/README.md

 # Coca-Cola_USA_Retail_Dashboard
-   Developed an interactive excel dashboard to analyze coca-cola’s retail sales performance across the united states

  ## Project Overview
    This project showcase a dynamic dashboard built to analyze Coca-Cola's retail sales performance across beverage brands and retailers in the USA for the years 2022 and 2023.
 It includes metrics such as total sales, units sold, average price, and total operating profit